-Here are some key points about influenza.
+Here are some key points about flu.
 More detail and supporting information is in the main article.

-- Approximately 5-20% of the US population will develop flu.
+- Approximately 5-20 percent of Americans will develop flu

 Symptoms of flu

-- gastro-intestinal symptoms, such as nausea, vomiting, and diarrhea, are much more common among children than adults
+- Gastro-intestinal symptoms, such as nausea, vomiting, and diarrhea (much more common among children than adults)

 These symptoms may linger for about a week.
 The feeling of tiredness and gloom can continue for several weeks.